Ateuluz/final-reality/README.md

 For the version of Scala I'm using, it now has a branch coverage that I cannot go around.
 Also, I'd like to know what tests are missing for Require in exceptions, it's quite annoying.

+## States

+Game States so far are a simplified version of the diagram, many are yet to be implemented.
+Thinking on adding a game menu State (like Pause) as a special State, capable of saving previous State and having the option of going back to the previous state or exiting.

 # License